pablobm/pygame-tutorial/00300-movement/text.md

 # Creating movement

-To get images moving, we'll need to draw them, then draw them again a bit further, and again a bit further, etc. We can use a loop to get this effect.
+To get images moving, we'll need to draw them many times, very fast, each time in a slightly different position.
+This way, we create an illusion of an object moving.
+We can use a loop to get this effect.

 ## A bit of theory: Loops

-In Python, the word `while` is used to indicate a loop.
+In Python, the word `while` is used to create a loop.
 Start a new program from scratch.
 Type it as follows:

 ```python
 count = 0